-‘Rwanda Charity Eye Hospital’ is a charitable eye hospital that is currently being built in Rwanda.
+‘Rwanda Charity Eye Hospital’ is a charitable eye hospital that was opened in November 2018.
 The new eye hospital will offer a wide range of eye examinations and treatments, to patients from all socio-economic backgrounds.
 Rwanda Charity Eye Hospital wants to make high quality eye care accessible to all and especially to the underprivileged.
 After the initial investment, self-sustainability should be obtained through a 'cross subsidy model': care for patients with better paying health insurances should subsidize care for underprivileged patients.

 Dr Piet Noë, a Belgian eye surgeon, has been working in Rwanda for 9 years and took the initiative to start this new eye hospital.
 Rwanda is a well-organized and safe country in East-Africa.
 Rwanda is developing fast, but there is a big need for more eye care for the fast-growing population.

 A wide range of ophthalmic examinations and treatments in ophthalmology will be offered: cataract surgery (phaco-emulsification and MSICS), vitreoretinal surgery, pediatric eye surgeries, squint corrections, glaucoma treatment, eye cancer treatment, eyelid and orbital surgery.
 Elderly patients as well as premature babies will receive eye treatment.